 Friday, January 29, 2021

 Wednesday, January 27, 2021

 For winter grafting of deciduous trees the wood should be collected in December-January.
 Some late developing trees like persimmons and nuts can be harvested later.
-The stone fruit trees can start developing in February already.
-The dormant wood is required for grafting, make sure to collect these early in the winter.
+The stone fruit trees can start developing in already in February.
+The dormant wood is required for grafting, make sure to collect these early in winter.

 Pom fruits and stone fruits can be grafted in January - March.
 Cherry wood does not store well and can start pushing buds in the fridge.
 Make sure to graft these early.

 Below are the images of the same tree.

 One year after grafting